zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Removes the given PAI certificate from approved and revoked certificates list.
+This transaction completely removes the given PAI (intermediate certificate) from both the approved and revoked certificates list.

-PAA certificate can not be removed this way.
+PAA (self-signed root certificate) can not be removed this way.

 - Who can send: Vendor account
   - the sender's VID must match the VID of the removing certificate's owner.